ForumMagnum/ForumMagnum/README.md

 The EA Forum is a synced fork of [LessWrong](https://github.com/LessWrong2/Lesswrong2).

-What follows is a lightly edited version of the LessWrong README.

 ## Technologies

-Lesswrong2 is built on top of a number major open-source libraries.
+The EA Forum is built on top of a number major open-source libraries.

 1. [Vulcan](http://vulcanjs.org/) is a framework for designing social applications like forums and news aggregators.
 We started out using it as a library in the usual way, then forked its codebase and diverged considerably.